Self Assessment tax returns

 Help filling in your return

-There鈥檚 introductory guidance on 188体育 to:
+There’s introductory guidance on 188ÌåÓý to:

-- Child Benefit if your income鈥檚 over 拢60,000
+- High Income Child Benefit ChargeÌýif your income is over the threshold

 - tax on income from renting property